 Jim Reeves as Johnny Cash, Ernest Tubb and Several Others

-The late Jim Reeves made his name as a smooth-voiced singer of heart-felt material.
+The late Jim Reeves made his name in Nashville as a smooth-voiced singer of heart-felt material.
 It turns out he was also a skilled impressionist.
 Here he imitates, in order, Ernest Tubb, Webb Pierce, Red Foley and Kitty Wells, Johnny Cash, Ferlin Husky and Lefty Frizzell.